encode/django-rest-framework/docs/api-guide/schemas.md

 Tags can be used to group logical operations.
 Each tag name in the list MUST be unique.

 ---
-#### Django REST Framework generates tags automatically with the following logic:
+#### Django REST Framework generates tags automatically with the following logic

 Tag name will be first element from the path.
 Also, any `_` in path name will be replaced by a `-`.
 Consider below examples.